 Do the current laws sufficiently protect marine animals from captivity and overfishing?

-The Marine Mammal Act has added to the growing concern about marine animals in captivity.
+The Marine Mammal Act 2005 was no doubt brought about by concerns within the marine community about marine animals in captivity.
 More weight is attached to the ‘proposed measures’ of captive facilities than uniform prerequisites when granting licences; likely due to the desire to include marine mammals as tourist attractions.
 In The Queen v Gray for example, a group of dolphins held in captivity by a developer of a popular tourist hub faced significant risks including deafness from ocean noise and pollution.

 The Fisheries Act contains more provisions that are less advantageous to local Bahamian fishermen than their large commercial counterparts in Spanish Wells.
 Despite an uptick in certain species’ populations in 2021, opinions on the impact of the Fisheries Act are premature, and the increase could stem from other conservation efforts.

-Moreover, with endless kilometres of open seas to patrol, the Royal Bahamas Defence Force is strained for resources, as some other enforcement agencies do not have the same powers of arrest.
+Moreover, enforcement remains a problem as with endless kilometres of open sea to patrol, the Royal Bahamas Defence Force is strained for resources, and with other enforcement agencies not holding the same powers this can lead to any legislation having limited effect.

 To aid marine animal protection, the Marine Mammal Act should be reformed to establish a higher threshold for granting licences.
 Enforcement agencies need more resources and powers of arrest.
 Finally, studies should be executed to determine the effectiveness of the new Fisheries Act.